cloudify-cosmo/docs.getcloudify.org/content/working_with/console/widgets/topology.md

 ### Presentation

-Each of the application's nodes is displayed as a square container that can contain other nodes.
+Each of the blueprint's nodes is displayed as a square container that can contain other nodes.
 Each node has a name, and an icon to indicate its [node type]({{< relref "developer/blueprints/spec-node-types.md" >}}).

 [Relationships]({{< relref "developer/blueprints/spec-relationships.md" >}}) between nodes are indicated with arrows that start at the connected node and end at the target node.